 Is winter a good idea?

-Winter is also a good time for traveling to Tibet if you want to get away from the tourist crowds, as the plateau sees fewer tourists from December to March.
+Winter is also a good time for travelling to Tibet if you want to get away from the tourist crowds, as the plateau sees fewer tourists from December to March.
 It is also a good time to get away from the monsoon season in Malaysia, which runs from mid-October to the end of March.
 Instead of getting wet at home, you can enjoy a cooler and drier climate on the roof of the world.

 However, if you are planning on visiting Lake Namtso, in Lhasa on the boundary with Nagqu Prefecture, then winter is definitely out, as the roads and passes get clogged with snow from December to April, making travel impossible.